If you want to know what green tea extract is, why people supplement with it, and how it can benefit you, then you want to read this article.

 - How it can (and can’t) benefit your body

 Green tea extract is simply green tea leaves prepared as a supplement.

 Practically speaking, there’s no difference between ingesting green tea extract and drinking green tea.

-There are many types of polyphenols, and the green tea plant is particulary rich in one called a catechin.
-There are several types of catechins, as well, and green tea contains a large amount of the most potent of the bunch, epigallocatechin-3 gallate (ECGC).
+There are many types of polyphenols, and the green tea plant is particularly rich in one called a catechin.
+There are several types of catechins, as well, and green tea contains a large amount of the most potent of the bunch, epigallocatechin-3 gallate (EGCG).

 Most green tea extract supplements contain a small amount of caffeine as well, which is thought to contribute to its health properties.

 There are decaffeinated green tea supplements, but less is known about them scientifically because the majority of research has been conducted on caffeinated green tea extracts.

 Why Do People Supplement With Green Tea Extract?